 The answer is that it depends on your circumstances.
 Burning garden waste in your own garden is possible, but there are sometimes very strict requirements depending on where you live.
 It’s illegal in some places.
 In places where it is legal, there are often strict regulations that must be adhered to.
 These include, for example, periods in which the combustion may take place.
 The reason for this is to protect the environment and other people.
 So ask your municipality beforehand what is allowed and what is not.

 Do you have a manageable amount of garden waste?
-With the HAILO ProfiLine garbage bag stands (120 litres) and corresponding compostable garbage bags, you can easily collect your garden waste and then bring it to the nearest recycling centre to dispose of it yourself.
+With the HAILO ProfiLine garbage bin liner stands (120 litres) and corresponding compostable garbage bags, you can easily collect your garden waste and then bring it to the nearest recycling centre to dispose of it yourself.